sfeister/twang/documentation/Hardware.md

 ##### Note:

 If you are using lasers rather than LEDs as your light source, adult supervision at your table is required for the entirety of this section.
-Also, you must read the Laser Safety guide before proceeeding.
+Also, you must read the [Laser Safety Guide](Safety.md) before proceeeding.

-Second, this part is kind of tricky but is essential to the functionality of your light instrument!
+This section is kind of tricky but is essential to the functionality of your light instrument!
 You may wish to have help from someone who has done the alignment before, to show you the ropes.

 ##### Parts needed (for each string):